sakibrokoni/edu-website/README.md

 ###### Private Repo [LINK](https://github.com/ProgrammingHeroWC4/review-website-sakibrokoni)

 ## Available Resources
 Open the folder src.
-You can see folder App.js is the main function app .
+You can see components , image , App.js and App.css which are the main folders.
+App.js & App.css are custom folder which is used in this project .
-Then Open the folder name "components"
+Then main folder is "components" .
-### There are 10 Folders in the components file .
+### There are 10 Folders in the "components" file .
-This are most important folders for this Ptoject.
+This are most important folders for this Project.
 The folders are :
 -Header,Home ,About ,Courses ,ShowCourses, Services, Contact, Fakedata ,NotFound , Footer .
 #### Note
 Each of the folders contains  js file & css file with their unique names.